olevole/fbfs/README.md

 - The current version has nothing to do with the Linux version of the BFS
 - Current maintainer for this patch ( not for original gsoc 2011 version ): Ivan Klymenko ( fidaj at ukr dot net )
-- Thread dedicated to this patch (russian): http://www.bsdportal.ru/viewtopic.php?f=7&t=24660
+- Thread dedicated to this patch (in russian): http://www.bsdportal.ru/viewtopic.php?f=7&t=24660

 Applying patch: